 Modern Gothic horror reminiscent of Shutter Island and Fincher’s The Game.
 Excellent imagery and fine performances all round, but at two and a half hours, far too long for such a slight tale.

-Patterned after the success of the peerless Muppet Christmas Carol, this romp through the RL Stevenson classic is less certain, but there are enough jokes, production detail, and exuberance to pass muster, plus one great song (“Cabin Fever”).
+Patterned after the success of the peerless Muppet Christmas Carol, this romp through the RL Stevenson classic is less certain, but there are enough jokes, production detail, and exuberance to pass muster, plus two great songs (“Cabin Fever” and “Professional Pirate”).

 The Rebel Alliance battles another Death Star.
 The last part of the original trilogy works hard to include something for everyone (all points from slavery to teddy bears) as well as to wrap up its soap-opera character arcs.
 For fans only, tho,